KoerberDigitalDevTeam/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 Sets the headers to pass to backend once authentication request completes.
 Applied to all the locations.
 Similar to the Ingress rule annotation `nginx.ingress.kubernetes.io/auth-response-headers`.
 _**default:**_ ""

+## global-auth-request-redirect

+Sets the X-Auth-Request-Redirect header value.
+Applied to all the locations.
+Similar to the Ingress rule annotation `nginx.ingress.kubernetes.io/auth-request-redirect`.
+_**default:**_ ""

 ## no-auth-locations